 What to serve with Beef Bourguignon?

-Traditionally the dish is served over rice, pasta or noodles.
+Traditionally the dish is served over rice, pasta, or noodles.
 Similarly, chunky mashed potatoes would pair well with this dish.
-You can also serve the dish as is, with some crusty bread on the side for dipping.
+You can also serve the dish as is, with some crusty bread or roll on the side for dipping.

 CAN YOU FREEZE BEEF BOURGUIGNON?